 Bake the tart for 45-50 minutes.
 It will be done when the filling is bubbling and the edges of the crust are lightly browned.
 Remove the tart to a cooling rack.

 Once the tart has cooled for about 30-40 minutes, remove the outer ring.
-Use a large spatula to help move/slide the tart off the bottom disk onto a serving platter.
-You can slice tart while it is still warm, but the filling will hold up better if the tart is completely cooled.
-Delicious either way, though!
-Makes 6-8 servings.
+Use a large spatula to help move/slide the tart off the bottom disk onto a flat serving platter.

 The idea of making pie or tart crust from scratch is daunting to many people, but it’s not as difficult as it seems.
 Keep your ingredients cold, and knead the dough only until it just comes together.
 Chill the dough before fitting it into the pan.
 Once you’ve tried it the process gets easier and easier, and tastes so much better than store-bought!